Fasces: Symbolism

 The fasces, as a bundle of rods with an axe, was a grouping of all the equipment needed to inflict corporal or capital punishment.
 In ancient Rome, the bundle was a material symbol of a Roman magistrate's full civil and military power, known as imperium.
 They were carried in a procession with a magistrate by lictors, who carried the fasces and, at times, used the birch rods as punishment to enforce obedience with magisterial commands.
 In common language and literature, the fasces were regularly associated with certain offices: praetors were referred to in Greek as the hexapelekys (lit. 'six axes'), and the consuls were referred to as "the twelve fasces" as literary metonymy.
 Beyond serving as insignia of office, it also symbolised the Roman Republic and its prestige.

-After the classical period, with the fall of the Roman state, thinkers were removed from the "psychological terror generated by the original Roman fasces" in the antique period.
-By the Renaissance, there emerged a conflation of the fasces with a Greek fable first recorded by Babrius in the second century AD, which depicted how individual sticks can be easily broken but how a bundle could not be.
-This story is common across Eurasian culture and by the thirteenth century AD, was recorded in the Secret History of the Mongols.
+After the classical period and with the fall of the Roman state, thinkers were removed from the "psychological terror generated by the original Roman fasces" in the antique period.
+By the Renaissance, there emerged a conflation of the fasces with a Greek fable first recorded by Babrius in the second century AD, which depicted how individual sticks can be easily broken but a bundle could not.
+This story is common across Eurasian culture and by the thirteenth century AD was recorded in the Secret History of the Mongols.
 While there is no historical connection between the original fasces and this fable, by the sixteenth century AD, fasces were "inextricably linked" with interpretations of the fable as one expressing unity and harmony.